Portfolio Sustainability Framework

 Syngenta Group has developed a Portfolio Sustainability Framework (PSF) to provide increased transparency to external stakeholders on the ongoing sustainability profile of the portfolio and capture internal progress on portfolio sustainability.

 Implementation of the PSF started in 2024 with the Syngenta Crop Protection business unit.
 This was complemented with the addition of Syngenta Seeds Field Crops in 2025.
-The PSF covers 94% of total Syngenta AG sales, as the remainder is from the Syngenta Vegetable Seeds & Flowers business, currently not in scope for the PSF.
-Adaptation and implementation across further business units is planned going forward.
+The PSF covers 58% of Syngenta Group sales, which includes 94% of total Syngenta AG sales, 100% of crop protection sales from Syngenta (Shanghai) Crop Protection Technology Company Limited and 100% of seed field crop sales from Sanbei Seeds Co., Ltd. The remaining Syngenta AG sales are from the Syngenta Vegetable Seeds & Flowers businesses, currently not in scope for the PSF.
+Adaptation and implementation across additional Syngenta Group business units is considered going forward.

 Chief Executive Officer, Syngenta Group